winnipegrb/just_chew/docs/environment/docker.md

 ## Docker

-Refer [Install Docker Engine](https://docs.docker.com/engine/installation/) to have docker installed in your dev machine
+Refer to the [installation docs](https://docs.docker.com/engine/installation/) to have Docker installed in your development machine.
+Then, run the following:

 1. Build image: